gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 ## Easy: One Button

-If you're selling a simple product, like an eBook for example, you can create a single button that will perform a redirect to the Stripe Checkout page:
+If you're selling a simple product, like an eBook, for example, you can create a single button that will perform a redirect to the Stripe Checkout page:

 ### Create a product and SKU